dieserva/SP404mk2-wav-converter/README.md

    ./convert-wavs.sh
    ```
 4. When prompted, select the folder containing your WAV samples
-5. The script will process all WAV files and convert only those that are incompatible
+5. The script will process all WAV files
-6. Find your converted files in the "converted" subdirectory within your selected folder
+6. Find your complete set of SP404 MK2-compatible files in the "converted" subdirectory

 ## How It Works

 1. **Folder Selection**: Uses AppleScript to show a native macOS folder selection dialog
 2. **Smart Processing**: For each WAV file, the script:
-   - Checks if the file has already been converted in a previous run (and skips if it has)
+   - Checks if the file has already been processed in a previous run (and skips if it has)
    - Uses `ffprobe` to analyze the audio format
-   - Checks if the bit depth is compatible (16-bit or 24-bit)
+   - Determines if the file is already compatible with the SP404 MK2
-   - Verifies the sample rate is one of the supported rates
+3. **File Handling**:
-   - Skips files that are already compatible
+   - Compatible files are copied directly to the "converted" directory with no changes
-3. **Conversion**: For incompatible files, the script:
-   - Creates a directory structure in the "converted" folder matching your original folders
-   - Converts the file to 16-bit, 44.1kHz PCM WAV format
+   - Incompatible files are converted to 16-bit, 44.1kHz PCM WAV format
-   - Preserves the original file path and naming
+   - All files maintain their original paths and filenames within the converted directory
-4. **Detailed Reporting**: After conversion, the script provides:
+4. **Detailed Reporting**: After processing, the script provides:
-   - Count of files converted in the current run
+   - Count of incompatible files converted in the current run
-   - Count of files that were already converted in previous runs
+   - Count of compatible files copied in the current run
-   - Count of files that were already compatible
+   - Count of files that were already processed in previous runs
-   - Location of all converted files
+   - Location of all processed files

 ## Troubleshooting

 - **Permission Denied**: Make sure the script is executable (`chmod +x convert-wavs.sh`)
 - **Command Not Found**: Ensure FFmpeg is installed (`brew install ffmpeg`)
-- **No Files Converted**: Your files may already be compatible with the SP404 MK2
+- **No Files Processed**: Check that your directory contains WAV files

 ## License